rockerix/test_ts/README.md

 | 4          | 8765 | 4    | Mark Ruffalo           |
 | 5          | 5555 | 5    | Scarlett Johansson     |
 | 6          | 2222 | 6    | Samuel L. Jackson      |

 ---
+## Recommendations For Use

+In case the images are displayed on the ATM screen, it is recommended to reduce the zoom to 80 or 75%.

+---